 PALMETTO -- Do Manatee County residents love their warm weather or what?

-The largest-attended events included a concert by John Anderson and a concert featuring both Craig Campbell and Edens Edge, West said.
+The largest-attended single events included a concert by John Anderson and a concert featuring both Craig Campbell and Eden’s Edge, West said.

-Arts and Crafts also established a record for number of admissions, with more than 2,000.
+Arts and Crafts also established a record for number of entries, with more than 2,000, West said.

-Nick Baden, a long-time Manatee County resident, fair participant and volunteer, heaped praise on the 2012 Fair, calling it the best ever Monday.
+Nick Baden, a long-time Manatee County resident, fair participant and volunteer, heaped praise on the ‘12 Fair, calling it “the best ever” today.

-Baden and West praised the hundreds of volunteers who make the fair click every year.
+Baden and West praised the hundreds of volunteers that make the fair click every year.

 Baden began entering county fairs in the 1940s, long before he graduated from Manatee High School in 1957.
 He made cedar chests, boats and other items.

-This year, besides being a volunteer in the arts and crafts building, he carved powder horns and won ribbons for them.
+This year, besides being a volunteer in the arts & crafts building, he carved powder horns and won ribbons for them.

 Of course, like everyone else, Baden enjoys 11 days of fair food, for which most family physicians are willing to grant a pass.